 Beyond the on-site experience, you want to set up a follow-up campaign that helps them get the most from the product.

-If you can change your policy to dissuade fraudulent returns and help customers make the right decision and feel comfortable with the product, you should see returns decline.
+If you can change your policy to dissuade fraudulent returns and help customers make the right decision and feel comfortable with the product, you should see online returns decline.

 eDesk the next-generation helpdesk, built for eCommerce from the ground up.
 It helps you simplify and scale your customer support, saving you time, money and headaches!